Septh/magic-json/README.md

 - This API has the same signature as `JSON.parse()`, which it calls under the hood.
 Once parsed, the source text is analyzed to determine the indentation and line endings.
 This information is then stored in an internal WeakMap.

 **`MagicJSON.stringify(value: any, replacer?: (this: any, key: string, value: any) => any, space?: string | number): string`**
 - This API has the same signature as `JSON.stringify()`, which it calls under the hood.
-It uses the information stored par `.parse()` to revive the text with the same indentation (unless the `space` parameter is given) and line endings.
+It uses the information stored by `.parse()` to revive the text with the same indentation (unless the `space` parameter is given) and line endings.

 > Notes
 > - `MagicJSON.stringify()` works the same as `JSON.stringify()` if `value` is not a MagicJSON object.